Your cookie preferences

 How to find out which energy plan you're on

 The next step is to find out which gas and electricity tariff you're on.
-Once you've found out the plan you're on, you can find out how much your gas and electricity will be costing you.
+Once you've found out your tariff, you can find out how much your gas and electricity is costing you.

 To find out the name of your electricity and gas plan, there are several things you can do: